ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 ## Example CR

+This basic CR is included as an example to get you started.
+It creates a simple cluster with no storage and data in memory.

+For a more realistic and more complicated real-world example, we recommend the [example rack-enabled cluster CR](https://github.com/aerospike/aerospike-kubernetes-operator/blob/master/config/samples/rack_enabled_cluster_cr.yaml).

-This example CR sets up a persistent namespace and an in-memory namespace.
-You can find more example CRs in [the main Aerospike Kubernetes Operator repository](https://github.com/aerospike/aerospike-kubernetes-operator/tree/master/config/samples).
+These and other example CRs are stored in [the main Aerospike Kubernetes Operator repository](https://github.com/aerospike/aerospike-kubernetes-operator/tree/master/config/samples).

 ```yaml
 apiVersion: asdb.aerospike.com/v1beta1